Tired of writing for pennies (or peanuts or whichever cliche for crappy pay you prefer) and ready to earn money online for real?

 - Dame reportedly pays $200 for essays.
 They do accept reported features and other article types, and pay rates may vary for those.

-- Essig Magazine offers $100 for essays about a personal experience.
+Essig Magazine offers $100 for essays about a personal experience.
+NOTE: This site is no longer active.

 - The Establishment pays $125 and up for reported stories and essays.